Our People

 Secretary

-Rodrigo has been a member of the Audubon Board of Directors for nearly 6 years and is especially proud of its Niños y Naturaleza program and work in promoting habitat conservation.
+Rodrigo has been a member of the Audubon Board of Directors since 2015 and is especially proud of its Niños y Naturaleza program and work in promoting habitat conservation.

 Irais Andrade